 In more recent times, this green stone has been the gem of choice for royalty and celebrities alike – the Duchess of Cambridge wore an exceptional emerald choker and earrings set to the BAFTAs in 2018, while her late mother-in-law, Diana, Princess of Wales, was famously loaned Queen Mary’s emerald choker by the Queen of England following her 1981 wedding to Prince Charles.
 Elizabeth Taylor was also gifted with a glistening Bulgari diamond and emerald suite by her two-time husband, the actor Richard Burton in the 1960s, and if it’s good enough for Liz…

 When it comes to buying, choosing the right gemstone is critical, but you can’t go wrong with Gemfields, who is a world-leading supplier of responsibly-sourced coloured gemstones.
 Taking pride in mining with integrity, it takes its finest emeralds from its Kagem mine in Zambia, owned in partnership with the Zambian Government (East African emeralds being some of the oldest and most intensely coloured in existence).
 We’re also loving Fabergé’s Cosmic Curve collection of stackable rings crafted from Gemfields’ Zambian emeralds (there are also versions set with tsavorites, a rainbow of coloured sapphires and Mozambican rubies if that’s more your thing) in 18k yellow, white and rose gold.

-From Tiffany & Co’s Soleste ring that’s perfect for an engagement to La Marquise, Nina Runsdorf and more, MOJEH rounds up the best emerald fine jewellery on the market that will bedazzle you season after season…
+From Tiffany & Co’s Soleste ring that’s perfect for an engagement to La Marquise, Boucheron and more, MOJEH rounds up the best emerald fine jewellery on the market that will bedazzle you season after season…